di1221/front_end_mobile_portfolio/src/README.md

 ####### Page Speed Results ########
-changed overall PageSpeed results from 29 to 98 (97 on android device)
+changed overall PageSpeed results from 99 (97 on mobile device / user experience 100 on mobile)